-Investors should also note that developing markets, such as South Africa, are subject to rapid change and that the information set out in this Programme Memorandum may become outdated relatively quickly.
+Investors should also note that developing markets, such as South Africa, are subject to rapid change.

 Regulatory Environment

 The Issuer is subject to government regulation in South Africa.
 Regulatory agencies have broad jurisdiction over many aspects of the Issuer's business, which may include capital adequacy, premium rates, marketing and selling practices, advertising, licensing agents, policy forms, terms of business and permitted investments.